 The Grace Hopper Program

 The Grace Hopper Program is a 17-week, immersive software engineering program for women with no upfront tuition cost in New York City (13-weeks of the course will be on campus).
 Named for pioneer computer scientist Grace Murray Hopper, the program is driven by three values: education, opportunity, and mentorship.
-By employing a deferred tuition model (students only pay tuition once they secure a job after graduation), Grace Hopper aims to lower the barrier to entry and accept qualified candidates who cannot afford the upfront cost of a coding bootcamp.
-Once graduates land a job, they pay 22.5% of first year’s salary over 9 months.
+By employing a deferred tuition model, students only pay tuition once they secure a job after graduation.
+Grace Hopper aims to lower the barrier to entry and accept qualified candidates who cannot afford the upfront cost of a coding bootcamp.
+Once graduates land a job, they pay $19,610 tuition in installments over 9 months.

 Applicants must be women (the team defines "women" as anyone female identifying -- including transgender, genderqueer, and non-binary) who are passionate about coding and have the drive to succeed in an immersive environment.
 The immersive course is not designed for pure beginners, but if an applicant's technical skills are not advanced enough to pass the coding assessment, then the Grace Hopper team can provide learning resources to prepare you for the interview.